AnnaGr-Git/asl_alphabet_classification/reports/README.md

 Victor (s220285) was our reproducibility compliance officer.
 His responsibilities included setting up WandB and integrating it within the project.
 Additionally Victor developed our pre-commit workflow, making sure the pushed code matched our project's code standards.

 The model and the training loop was developed by Kristof (s220279).
 His tasks included creating a model that would suit the project's goals by selecting the model, making it ready for fine tuning, and the training loop itself.
-Furthermore, as the in-house Pythonista Kristof aided the group as an everyman, this included help with debugging, advising on code structure, as well as general Python best practices. ---
+Furthermore, as the in-house Pythonista Kristof aided the group as an everyman, this included help with debugging, advising on code structure, as well as general Python best practices.

+Besides the above mentioned main responsibilities, the whole group discussed together on how to solve the tasks and we helped each other out when problems came up.
+Everyone gained a general understanding of all tasks and challenges were solved with team power.---